EnterpriseDB/tpa/docs/src/architecture-M1.md

 additionally configured as a witness.
 This ensures that the number of nodes is always odd, which is convenient when enabling automatic failover.

+## Application and backup failover

+The M1 architecture implements failover management in that it ensures that a replica will be promoted to take the place of the primary should the primary become unavailable.
+However it *does not provide any automatic facility to reroute application traffic to the primary*.
+If you require, automatic failover of application traffic you will need to configure this at the application itself (for example using multi-host connections) or by using an appropriate proxy or load balancer and the facilities offered by your selected failover manager.

+The above is also true of the connection between the backup and the primary created by TPA.
+The backup will not be automatically adjusted to target the new primary in the event of failover, instead it will remain connected to the original primary.
+If you are performing a manual failover and wish to connect the backup to the new primary, you may simply re-run `tpaexec deploy`.
+If you wish to automatically change the backup source, you should implement this as described for application failover above.

 ## Cluster configuration